 It's certainly only right to praise Picture Book for what it is - an absolutely fabulous record.
 For a debut album, it certainly set the ball rolling for one of the best bands of the last forty years.
 Indeed, that soul is infectious and Picture Book is an album that's absolutely accessible, especially given its groovy sentiments.

-As always, if you want to pick up a copy of Picture Book, then we'll leave our Amazon link here: https://amzn.to/2RtXB1j
+If you want to pick up a copy, I’ll leave an Amazon link here: https://amzn.to/2CYsOX4

 More musical magnificence to come next week!